VowpalWabbit/coba/docs/source/environments_101.rst

 From Synthetic Generation
 -----------------------------------
-For the case where one wants to have complete control over the characteristics of a SimulatedEnvironment used in an Experiment Coba provides two synethic environments: LinearSyntheticSimulation and LocalSyntheticSimulation.
+For the case where one wants to have complete control over the characteristics of a SimulatedEnvironment used in an Experiment Coba provides two synthetic environments: LinearSyntheticSimulation and LocalSyntheticSimulation.
 The linear synthetic simulation follows traditional linear contextual bandit assumptions where each action's expected reward has a linear relationship to the action and context features.
-Local synthetic on the other hand creates local exemplars and calculates reward based on the locaion of a context and action feature set with respect to the exemplars.
+Local synthetic on the other hand creates local exemplars and calculates reward based on the location of a context and action feature set with respect to the exemplars.
 As above we demonstrate below the two interfaces for working with these.

 .. code-block:: python